Abrasas-dev/moviefinder/README.md

 # moviefinder

-I used Angular 4 with IMDB API with this website to search movies.
+I used Angular 4 with TMDd(The Movie Database) API with this website to search movies.
 This is an ongoing project.